Post-Hurricane Harvey Recovery News

 An ecosystem continuity and connectivity plan for the Gulf-Houston Region

-The Gulf-Houston Regional Conservation Plan (Gulf-Houston RCP) is a long-term collaborative of environmental, business and governmental entities in the eight-county Gulf-Houston Region working together to promote a multiple ecosystem continuity and connectivity plan that provides (1) a 4-part Action Agenda for enhanced ecosystem services; (2) environmental data analytics and analysis on the ecological aspects of the 8-county region - including comprehensive land-use, the benefits of the myriad of ecosystem services to residents, businesses, and wildlife, and targeted environmental needs and GIS-based planning efforts; (2) a Working List of all environmental-based projects in the RCP coverage area; and (3) coordinated support for various funding strategies at all levels.
+The Gulf-Houston Regional Conservation Plan (Gulf-Houston RCP) is a long-term collaborative of environmental, business and governmental entities in the eight-county Gulf-Houston Region working together to promote a multiple ecosystem continuity and connectivity plan that provides (1) a 4-part Action Agenda for enhanced ecosystem services; (2) environmental data analytics and analysis on the ecological aspects of the 8-county region - including comprehensive land-use, the benefits of the myriad of ecosystem services to residents, businesses, and wildlife, and targeted environmental needs and GIS-based planning efforts; (3) a Working List of all environmental-based projects in the RCP coverage area; and (4) coordinated support for various funding strategies at all levels.
 The RCP Working List of Projects is comprised of every known environment-based project in need of full or partial funding in the 8-county region.
 The RCP includes four key initiatives encompassing environmental projects around the region, divided into two phases based on land acquisition and easements or restoration and enhancements.

 Learn more about the partners on this project here.